 What is customer retention?

-Customer retention is about trying to keep more customers for a longer period of time so they spend more at your business over their lifetime; it’s about keeping loyal customers instead of just recruiting new ones.
+Customer retention is about trying to keep more customers for a longer period of time so they spend more at your business over their lifetime.
+It’s about keeping loyal customers instead of just recruiting new ones.

-Customer retention is the opposite of customer acquisition, which is when a retailer tries to get new customers.
-It takes more than acquisition alone to grow your business sustainably, and without the ability to engage and retain customers over time your business is bound to flatline.
+Customer retention is the opposite of customer acquisition, which is when a brand tries to get new customers.
+That’s not to say that one should take priority over the other–you can’t retain customers you don’t have.
+Though it takes more than acquisition alone to grow your business sustainably, and without the ability to engage and retain customers over time your business is bound to flatline.